journeygroup/authentication/README.md

 If the `restrict()` method fails, they application _will_ die to prevent further execution.
 The configuration option `block` (a Callable) will be called before the die() command is issued (by default `block` contains a redirect to `GET /login`).
 To check access without killing the application, use `isAtLeast()` or `is()` which only return boolean values.

-*Note: All three access control methods cal also accept a level map string from the configuration file like: `Authentication::isAtLeast('editor');`*
+*Note: All three access control methods also accept a level map string from the configuration file like: `Authentication::isAtLeast('editor');`*